verygoodsecurity/vgs-collect-show-flutter-demo/README.md

 This examples shows how easily you can integrate VGS Collect/Show Android SDK into your Flutter application and secure sensitive data with us.

 > **_NOTE:_**  VGS does not support Flutter officially, this demo is just an example of how
->VGS Collect/Show Android SDK can be integrated into you Flutter application.
+>VGS Collect/Show Android SDK can be integrated into your Flutter application.

 <p align="center">
     <img src="images/empty.png" width="150">